General Terms and Conditions

 The applicability of mandatory legal provisions of the state in which the customer had his habitual residence at the time of concluding the contract remains unaffected by this choice of law.

-If the customer/contractual partner is a registered merchant under German law, a legal entity under German public law, or a special fund under German public law, the place of jurisdiction for any disputes arising from the business relationship between us and the customer is Vlotho.
+If the customer/contractual partner is a registered merchant under German law, a legal entity under German public law, or a special fund under German public law, the place of jurisdiction for any disputes arising from the business relationship between us and the customer is Niederstetten.
 Mandatory statutory provisions on exclusive jurisdictions shall remain unaffected by this provision.

 20. Severability clause/Written form